Greece submits new list of reforms to unlock further aid

 A prominent figure in the Greek government who has won fans and angered interlocutors with sharp-tongued attacks against austerity, Varoufakis has kept a markedly lower profile in recent days with fewer interviews and public appearances.

-But he took to Twitter to deny the reports, saying: "Every time the negotiations heat up, some new rumour of my resignation, demise etc. springs up.
+But he took to Twitter to deny the reports, saying: "Every time the negotiations heat up, some new rumor of my resignation, demise etc. springs up.
 Somewhat amusing..."

 (Additional reporting by Lefteris Papadimas; Writing by Deepa Babington; Editing by Hugh Lawson)